Understanding Property Valuation

 Challenges in AI Property Valuation

-- Data Quality: Inaccurate or incomplete data can skew valuations, especially in areas with limited sales data.
+Despite its advantages, AI-based valuation faces challenges:- Data Quality: Inaccurate or incomplete data can skew valuations, especially in areas with limited sales data.

 - Market Volatility: Rapid market changes, like economic downturns, can challenge AI models’ predictive accuracy.